thewrath/todo-list/README.md

 # Overview

 This project is a simple task list API written with Node.js, it puts into practice the good practices of object-oriented design including SOLID principles.
 This project is not aim to in a production environment and does not rely on libraries designed for this purpose (error handling and HTTP request managment are done without libraries).

 ## ✔️ Features
   * CRUD for task management
   * Filter for task searching
+  * Dependancies injection of services for controller
+  * API Error handling
+  * Try of async await use (it can be better)
-  *
+  * SQLite3 database

 ## 🏗️ Installation
 ```js